ianrae/twixt/README.md

       Form<UserTwixt> form = Form.form(UserTwixt.class).fill(twixt);
       //..render the form

-copyFromModel copies fields automatically, or can be overridden to do custom copying.
+*copyFromModel* copies fields automatically, or can be overridden to do custom copying.

-On post-back, use TwixtBinder to bind the HTTP request into your TwixtForm. copyToModel will copy the validated data into the model.
+On post-back, use a **TwixtBinder** to bind the data in the HTTP request to your **TwixtForm**.

       TwixtBinder<UsreTwixt> binder = new TwixtBinder();
       if (! binder.bind()) {